-- 1. Freedom and unarmed participation in peaceful gatherings is guaranteed. - 2.
-Peaceful gatherings in public squares and places are held in conformity with the law.
+- 1. The freedom to have peaceful meetings, without arms, and to participate in them is guaranteed. - 2.
+Peaceful meetings in squares and places of public passage are held in accordance with procedures provided by law.

-Everyone, by himself or together with others, may direct requests, complaints or comments to the public bodies, which are obliged to reply within the time limits and conditions set by law.
+Everyone, by himself or together with others, may address requests, complaints or comments to the public organs, which are obliged to answer within the time periods and under the conditions set by law.